tobiasorstad/quarkus-javabin/README.md

 # Utilizing the power of Mockito with Quarkus

-How often have you wanted to write an integration test for a piece of code that communicates with a lot of external factors?
+How often have you wanted to write an integration test for a piece of code that communicates with a lot of external parts?
 This is a case we as developers often face, and luckily there is a solution, mocking!
 Mockito is a tool that lets us mock parts of our code, and depending on what tests we are running we might want our mocks to behave differently.
-This tutorial will go through different approaches to mocking, using Quarkus and Mockito, and talk about some pros and cons with each of them.
+This tutorial will go through different approaches to mocking using Quarkus and Mockito, and talk about some pros and cons with each of them.

-This guide comes with an example repository, so feel free to clone it and check it out for yourself.
+Feel free to clone the example repository and check out the code for yourself.
 Information about the needed dependencies can also be found there.

 ## The Mock annotation